content-island/get-started-theming-final-result/README.md

 # get-started-blog-post-final-result

-Full implementation of the blog post from the Content Island Get Started guide:
+Full implementation of the blog post from the Content Island Themeing guide:

 https://docs.contentisland.net/get-started/astro/